JanHerca/urantiapedia/input/markdown/en/Innerface/Vol12/Innerface_vol12_2.md

 Jesus said: "But love your enemies, and do good, and lend, hoping for nothing in return; and your reward shall be great, and you shall be the children of the Most High God for he is kind unto the ungrateful and the wicked.
 (Luke 6:35)

-One of the apostles once asked: "Master, what should I do if a stranger forced me to carry his pack for a mile?"
+One of the apostles once asked: “Master, what should I do if a stranger forced me to carry his pack for a mile?”
 Jesus answered: "Do not sit down and sigh for relief while you berate the stranger under your breath.
 Righteousness comes not from such passive attitudes.
 If you can think of nothing more effectively positive to do, you can at least carry the pack a second mile.
 (1770; Matthew 5:41) (Note: Roman soldiers in transit had the right to demand this service.)

 Jesus said: "The Spirit of the Lord is upon me, because he hath anointed me to preach the gospel to the poor; he hath sent me to heal the brokenhearted, to preach deliverance to the captives, and recovering of sight to the blind, to set at liberty them that are bruised, ( Luke 4:18)